-A Drop in the Ocean is organised by Irene Soler, a permaculturalist, allotmenteer, graphic designer and beachcomber who lives in Brighton, UK.
-She is also a founding member of The Appreciation Society, a CIC (Community Interest Company) that is always “looking for change through unexpected alliances”.
-Irene initiated A Drop in the Ocean’s first project in 2017.
+A Drop in the Ocean is organised by The Appreciation Society, a Community Interest Company (CIC) that is always “looking for change through unexpected alliances”.
+The project itself was initiated by Irene Soler in 2017.
+Irene is a permaculturalist, allotmenteer, graphic designer and beachcomber who lives in Brighton, UK.
+She is also a founding member of The Appreciation Society.

 This is our story so far…